traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11c.client-grid-add-filters.question.md

 Exercise 11c / Client Grid / Add Filters
 ----------------------------------------
 Problem:  How do I activate and customize the client-side grid filters
-Solution: Make sure you have filter and filterParams set   [see code in bold]
+Solution: Make sure you have filter and filterParams set